stylus/stylus/Readme.md

 Click to view the list of [built-in functions](stylus/blob/master/docs/bifs.md) and examples.

+### Import

+ Literal css import:

+    @import "foo.css"

+compiles to:

+    @import "foo.css"

+ Import of _.styl_ files should omit the extension, resolving to _mixins.styl_ in this case.
+Functions, mixins, selectors etc can all be contained within imported files.

+    @import "mixins"

 ### Literal CSS

  If for any reason Stylus cannot accommodate a specific need, you can always resort to literal css via `@css`: